 The morning of the TV show it was hectic.
 My ten month old first born was about to be left by both her parents for the entire day, for the first time.
 Did I mention she’s also teething?

 We almost didn’t get to the show!
 It was impossible to leave the house and traffic was – well Melbourne standard peak hour traffic – Fucking TERRIBLE.
 So close to pulling the pin but a voice inside my head was pushing me to go.
 We eventually made it to the Docklands studios.
 JUST in time.

 It was a full day of filming.
 We were locked indoors from 8am -630pm and expected to sit through eight screenings of the show.
 I was listed in screening six.

-The TV show went better than I could have ever imagined in my wildest dreams.
-Luck or maybe life had already planned – delivered me the best possible outcome.
+The TV show went better than I could have ever imagined.
+Luck or maybe life had already planned the experience delivered the best possible outcome.

 Out of courtesy, I’d meant to get in touch with Laura prior to the show going to air – just to give her the heads up I’d made a jacket from her print and wasn’t ripping it off.
 But that task kept getting lost on my to do list.

 The following day Laura posted me on her social media channels, in an attempt to track down this girl who wore her print on TV.
-Ahh GEE – she’s going to be pissed was my initial response but in fact her response was the total opposite.
-Because Laura is the ace lady that she is, she loved what I’d done and that was the start of something cool for ownsit!
+Ahh GEE – she’s going to be wild was my initial response but in fact her response was the total opposite and that was the start of something cool for ownsit!